j19sch/j19sch.github.io/posts/2023/20230705-im-a-quality-engineer-and-im-not-sure-how-i-feel-about-that.rst

 ================

 In August of ‘22 I took on the role of quality engineer for the first time.
 The role wasn’t very clearly defined, as it had been introduced just recently to the company.
 It also wasn’t established yet in the two teams I would be supporting.
 In the first four months I focused on fulfilling the role as it was described to me.
 This left me frustrated.
 In the two months after that I took a different approach.
 I let go of those expectations and started contributing wherever I could.
 That period was cut short, as my role changed significantly after layoffs and a reorg.
 After the reorg, we did take one significant step in creating more clarity around the quality engineering role.
 I describe that step in the Epilogue of this report.

 The main themes of  this experience report are:

-- trying to bring value to a new and somewhat ill-defined role;
+- trying to bring value to a new and somewhat ill-defined role
-- being asked to support a team, while they don’t feel a clear need for the role;
+- being asked to support a team, while they don’t feel a clear need for what you bring
-- positioning testing and QA in an agile context.
+- positioning testing and quality engineering in an agile context.

-Although this report focuses on my experiences as a quality engineer, I believe it’s relevant to all roles with a supporting and coaching focus, such as scrum master and staff engineer.
+Although this report focuses on my experiences as a quality engineer, I believe it’s relevant to all roles with a testing/quality focus and/or a supporting/coaching focus.

 2. Background